liaosite/liaosite.github.io/_teaching/spring-teaching-1.md

 date: Every Spring
 ---

-Expected to be the Teaching Assistant of 人工智能系统实验 every spring term
+Expected to be the Teaching Assistant of Artificial Intelligence System Experiment every spring term